jurassicplayer/FBIThemePreviewer/README.md

 # FBIThemePreviewer
 The shady stopgap solution to all of your FBI theming needs.
-Built on Python 3 and tkinter, FBITP is a currently completely user-unfriendly program, with 4 buttons that do literally nothing.
+Built on Python 3 and tkinter, FBITP is a currently completely user-unfriendly program, with 2 buttons that do literally nothing.
 The exe file is literally for the dunces that don't have python already installed on their computers, so that can see what the program does.

-To actually use the previewer, you need to have the files in the romfs/ folder (or if you are using the .py script, you can set it...Configurations => theme_folder).
+To actually use the previewer, you need to have the files in the romfs/ folder or set a folder with the config file (theme_folder).
 There is no user friendly checks that make sure the program doesn't break when unexpected things happen.
 So if you are missing a file, or have a typo, fix it.

 Features:
 - Main menu preview